Lullabot/mcp-nokotime/README.md

    - Ensure request parameters match the tool schemas
    - Check date formats are YYYY-MM-DD
    - Verify project and user IDs exist in your Noko account

+4. **Virtual Environment Issues**
+   - Make sure the virtual environment is activated when installing packages
+   - Verify the path to Python in the Claude Desktop configuration matches your virtual environment
+   - On Windows, use backslashes in paths: `.venv\Scripts\python`

 ### Debug Mode